piercus/mean-average-precision/README.md

 ## prediction format

-Every prediction/ground truth objects should look like
+For bounding box mAP, every prediction/ground truth objects should look like

 ```javascript
 {